Telecinco: Programming

 In 2014, Telecinco was the most viewed channel in Spain with a share of 14.5%.

 Telecinco is a general channel catering to all audiences.
 It shows popular films, series, and entertainment shows.

-The channel's programming includes such series as La que se avecina, Sin tetas no hay paraíso, and Aída, as well as the entertainment shows Crónicas marcianas and Hay una cosa que te quiero decir and the talent show The Voice.
+The channel's programming includes such series as La que se avecina, Sin tetas no hay paraíso, and Aída, as well as entertainment shows such as Crónicas marcianas and Hay una cosa que te quiero decir and the talent show The Voice.
+For many years the channel had a reputation for celebrity gossip and daytime chat shows such as Sálvame and El programa de Ana Rosa, however after the channel's reformatting in 2023, which saw Sálvame axed and Ana Rosa moved to a more competitive afternoon timeslot, this has started to decrease.

 The channel is also known for its reality shows, having produced a number of popular series in the last decade – Gran Hermano, Supervivientes, Hotel Glam, and Operación Triunfo, amongst others.
-Reality shows feed many of the channel's other programmes such as the morning show El Programa de Ana Rosa, the afternoon show Sálvame and the weekly discussion show Sálvame Deluxe.
-All of these programmes experienced a substantial ratings boost thanks to the Reality Effect.
+Reality shows made up much of the content of the channel's other programmes.
+All of these programmes experienced a substantial ratings boost thanks to the so-called Reality Effect.